Alpha boilers have a good reputation for reliability however there are a few common issues that can occur, causing a breakdown.

 A diverter valve is an internal part within the boiler that directs the water that has been heated by the boiler to the radiators, taps, and showers.
 If this valve is not working correctly, either because it is blocked or damaged, the water circulation can be stopped resulting in no hot water or heating.

-A heating engineer should be called in this scenario to either clean the component, removing any blockages, or if the damage is detected, quote for a replacement diverter valve.
+A heating engineer should be called in this scenario to either clean the component, remove any blockages, or if the damage is detected, quote for a replacement diverter valve.
 These parts can be expensive, often around £300 plus labour costs of the fitting, and therefore depending on the age of the boiler, a replacement boiler unit may be more economical.

 #6 Lukewarm water

 A very common issue with Alpha boilers is that water is not heated to a sufficient temperature level.
-The cause of lukewarm water could be either due to a fault with the NTC thermistor or due to limescale built up within the system.
+The cause of lukewarm water could be either due to a fault with the NTC thermistor or due to limescale build up within the system.

 An NTC thermistor is an internal part that tells the boiler that the desired water temperature has been reached, and therefore to stop heating the water.
 If the part is faulty, the signal may be sent to the boiler in error, stopping the water heating process.